paulycloud/ml_portfolio/02_BigQuery_ML/01_logistic_regression/01_census_income_bucket_prediction/readme.md

-# 02: How to use a logistic classification regression model to predict Income bucket on census data using  BigQueryML
+# 02: How to use a logistic classification model to predict Income bucket on census data using  BigQueryML

 This project used a binary logistic regression model in BigQuery ML to predict the income range of respondents in the US Census Dataset.
 The dataset [`census_adult_income`](https://cloud.google.com/bigquery?p=bigquery-public-data&d=census_bureau_usa&page=dataset) has about 32561 rows of data.